powsybl/powsybl.github.io/docs/installation/java-library.md

 and business rules to run a security analysis with remedial actions.

 **powsybl-action-dsl-spi** *(Powsybl developer)*
-This module provides a SPI to extend the action a user can use in an action script.
+This module provides an SPI to extend the action a user can use in an action script.

 **powsybl-action-simulator** *(Advanced user)*
 This module provides an API to run security analyses with remedial actions.
 It also provides an implementation based on